TheOlaoluwaMercy/Excel-Challenge-by-TheMercyOlaoluwa/README.md

-# Excel-Challenge-by-TheMercyOlaoluwa
+# Data-Challenge-by-TheMercyOlaoluwa
-Weekly real-world data analysis challenge to test your Excel data analysis skills.
-The challenge can also be done with any tool of your choice though.
+Weekly real-world data analysis challenge to test your data analysis skills.
+The challenge can be done with any tool of your choice.
 ## 📖 Table of Contents
 1. [[Challenge 1: Converting Student Records from Word to Excel]] (https://github.com/TheOlaoluwaMercy/Excel-Challenge-by-TheMercyOlaoluwa/tree/main#challenge-1)